-Most of us know that anything you leave your spouse or civil partner is free from Inheritance Tax, but if your spouse or civil partner is a foreign national, then Non-domiciled individuals are treated differently based on their individual circumstances.
-As we also know, the tax system is constantly changing and so are the thresholds and limits, so it’s important to make sure that you regularly review your will.
-Every year HMRC receives ever-increasing amounts of money which, with better planning, could have gone to loved ones.
+Anything you leave your spouse or civil partner is free from IHT, but if your spouse or civil partner is a foreign national, then non-domiciled individuals are treated differently based on their individual circumstances.
+The tax system is constantly evolving and so are the thresholds and limits, so it’s important to make sure that you regularly review your will.
+Every year HMRC receives ever-increasing amounts of money which, with even basic planning, could have gone to loved ones.

-Even though we consider ourselves pretty well informed, when we meet with our lawyers or Financial Advisers, we discover there is an awful lot we don’t know!
-For example, not everybody realises that Inheritance Tax is payable within six months of the person dying, whether you’ve received money from the estate at that point or not.
-This could be a sizeable amount of money that a deceased’s family might need to find, and this is where the right protection can prevent a lot of problems.
-A simple life insurance policy written in trust can ensure that the funds are available as soon as a person dies, alleviating a lot of stress and pressure at what is bound to be a difficult time for the family left behind.
+When you meet with an independent financial adviser, you will discover there is an awful lot that you might not have already considered.
+For example, IHT is payable within six months of the person dying, whether you’ve received money from the estate at that point or not.
+This could be a sizeable amount of money that a family might need to find, and this is where the right protection can prevent a lot of problems in the future.
+A simple life insurance policy written in trust can ensure that the funds are available as soon as a person dies, alleviating a lot of stress and pressure at a difficult time.

 It is a tax that may be become payable on:

 A person who is domiciled, in the UK is subject to inheritance tax on their worldwide assets.
 A non-UK domiciled person is only liable to IHT on assets that are situated in the UK, if the value of your estate is in excess of the Nil Rate Band.
 It may also be payable on gifts made within the previous 7 years of the date of death.

 The standard Nil Rate Band (NRB) for the current tax year is £325,000, although this amount may differ according to your personal circumstances.
 The tax rate is 0% below the NRB, and 40% if your estate on death is greater than the NRB.